telerik/kendo-ui-core/docs/controls/editors/dropdownlist/cascading.md

 # Cascading DropDownLists

-The cascading functionality described in the related help article for the [Kendo UI ComboBox widget](/web/combobox/cascading) is applicable to the DropDownList as well.
+For more information on how to cascade the Kendo UI DropDownList widget, refer to the article on [cascading the Kendo UI ComboBox widget]({% slug cascading_kendoui_combobox_widget %}).
+The approaches described in it are applicable for the DropDownList.

 ## See Also